Heroes for a Loser Class.

 Aronofsky is an emotive film-maker.
 Everything that comes at us from the screen is geared towards stirring our innards, presented in the most jarring manner possible.
 Yet Aronofsky does not try to shock with the actual taking of the drugs, like TRAINSPOTTING; instead, whenever his characters fix, it is purveyed in a few crash cuts of iconic visuals.
 Makes it all the more effective, focusing on the consequences.

-With the Kronos Quartet soundtrack evoking darkness and disturbia, REQUIEM touches nerves we thought we’d wiped from our memory in young rock bands and college parties and street denizens spouting all the same inanities, like listening to people in jail holding cells, all saying the same things so many times (“What are you in for?”
-“It wasn’t my fault.”) that it becomes physically nauseous.
+With composer Clint Mansell and the Kronos Quartet evoking darkness and disturbia, REQUIEM touches nerves we thought we’d wiped from our memory in young rock bands and college parties and street denizens spouting all the same inanities, like listening to people in jail holding cells, all saying the same things so many times (“What are you in for?”
+“It wasn’t my fault”) that it becomes physically nauseous.

 In most movies when down-and-out characters proclaim they’re going to Buy That Store or Make That Score, it serves the story arc to achieve their goals – in REQUIEM, the characters are doomed to fail.
 That’s the way junkies are built – all the platitudes in the world cannot change their nature.
 As a reformed alcoholic once told me: “Every alcoholic is between drinks.”
 Which doesn’t bode well for the inherent nature of humanity.
 Two years after telling me this, she proved it.

 REQUIEM FOR A DREAM is about the incorrigible ones, those who self-fulfill the prophesy of their weakness.
 It is a noxious paean to losers the world over.
 And a horrifying warning to the rest of us who used to get sucked in to driving these losers around to “a friend’s place” and waiting for one hour in the car while they just went in “for two minutes to pick up something.”